-Though declared mad, the German Philosopher Friedrich Nietzsche left us with some of the most thought-provoking philosophy of the nineteenth century.
+Though declared mad, the German Philosopher Friedrich Nietzsche left us with some of the most thought-provoking philosophies of the nineteenth century.

 Nietzsche’s madness could be summed up in his own words, “Perhaps I know best why man is the only animal that laughs: he alone suffers so excruciatingly that he was compelled to invent laughter.”